-Priority Lead Offic cer Head of Corporate Finance & Commercialism Key Perfo Results rmance Strategy developed and approved by Council Communication of strategy throughout organisation Strategy will identify commercial opportunities that can feed into the budget process Committee approval of fees and charges policy Lead Officer Enabling actions Completion Date CETM Work with the Commercial Board to develop a commercial strategy June 18 HCFC Strategy approved by Corporate Resources committee and Full Council including clear governance and delegation arrangements September 18 CETPM Communication plan developed for awareness raising of strategy across Council Staff August 18 CETPM Develop and implement self-financing projects that will March 19 achieve wide ranging benefits for the Council and region (financial, social and environmental).
-CETPM Empower and support teams with marketable services, skills and products to generate income by offering these externally.
-March 19 CETM Development and ownership of the Council's fees and charges policy and fees and charges register August 18
+Priority у Lead Officer Head of Corporate Head of Corporate Finance & Commercialism Results Strategy developed and approved by Council Communication of strategy throughout organisation Strategy will identify commercial opportunities that can feed into the budget process Committee approval of fees and charges policy Lead Officer Enabling actions Completion Date CETM Work with the Commercial Board to develop a commercial June 18 strategy HCFC Strategy approved by Corporate Resources committee and Full Council including clear governance and delegation arrangements СЕТРМ Communication plan developed for awareness raising of strategy across Council Staff August 18 August 18 CETPM Develop and implement self-financing projects that will achieve wide ranging benefits for the Council and region (financial, social and environmental). СЕТРМ Empower and support teams with marketable services, skills and products to generate income by offering these externally.
+March 19 CETM Development and ownership of the Council's fees and charges policy and fees and charges register August 18 August 18 CETM Development and ownership of the Council's fees and charges policy and fees and charges register August 18

-Service I D CR05 Service Commitn Priority nent/ We will ensure the delivery of a transformed ICT estate as per defined deliverables in the Wipro contract Lead Offi cer Head of People and ICT Key Perfo Results Key Performance Completion of corporate device refresh Completion of curriculum device refresh Completion of network refresh Delivery of self-service ICT for end-users Wipro service delivery meeting SLA expectations ns Lead Officer Enabling actions Completion Date HPICT Apply appropriate governance and scrutiny of Wipro contract Completed HPICT Deliver Council dependencies to enable Wipro plan June 20 HPICT Enable rollo ut of Chromebooks to schools June 20
+Service II D CR05 Service Commitment/ Priority We will ensure the delivery of a transformed ICT estate as per defined deliverables in the Wipro contract estate as per Lead Offi cer Head of People and ICT Completion of curriculum device ref Completion of network refresh Delivery of self-service ICT for end- Completion of curriculum device refresh Completion of network refresh Delivery of self-service ICT for end-users ns Lead Officer Enabling actions Completion Date HPICT Apply appropriate governance and scrutiny of Wipro contract Completed HPICT Deliver Council dependencies to enable Wipro plan June 20 HPICT Enable rollout of Chromebooks to schools J June 20

-Service ID CR06 Service Commitment/ Priority We will develop and initiate a robust programme to further develop and deliver the Council's Digital Ambition Lead Officer Head of People and ICT Key Performance Results Business Case developed Programme defined and initiated with suitable resources in place
+Service ID CR06

+Service Commitment/ Priority We will develop and initiate a robust programme to further develop and deliver the Council's Digital Ambition

+Lead Officer Head of People and ICT